I spent 3 weeks cycling in the Peloponnese region of Greece. It's an amazing landscape to cycle through, which I'd love to share with you here.

 It's a challenging country to cycle for sure – it's a rare day you'll have got away without cycling up and over one hill or mountain.
 But it's rewarding, whether as a bike touring destination in itself, or as part of a long distance bike tour.

-Cycling in the Peloponnese Region
+Cycling Peloponnese Region

-The Peloponnese region of Greece is, in my opinion, an ideal destination for a bike tour.
+The Peloponnese peninsula of Greece is, in my opinion, an ideal destination for a bike tour.
 You can start and end the tour in Athens with its international airport, and you can plan a tour of almost any length of time.

 Whilst I spent around 3 weeks cycling in the Peloponnese, the route I took could be adapted to a shorter two week tour, or a longer one of four weeks.